Indian Art and Architecture

 Art is a very precious heritage in the culture of a people.
 “It is more so in India, where the story of art is as old as the history of the race- a panorama of five thousand years”.
 The essential quality of Indian art is its preoccupation with things of the spirit.

 Art in India did not aim at the objective presentation of the human or social facets of life.
 It was primarily the fruit of the artist’s creative meditation and effort to project symbols of divine reality as conceived and understood by the collective consciousness of the people as a whole.
 It is a vast, unending social and religious endeavor of devotees to depict the forms of the gods and goddesses they worshiped.

-The four elements of Indian art the divine principles, the cosmos in its two fold manifestation of good and evil, man and the material world.
-The Indus Valley people were prolific in the arts of house-building, stone and clay statuary, bronze-casting, making of ornaments of gold and silver, and cutting of beads in various semi-precious stones like agate, carnelian, chalcedony, ivory-carving and weaving.
+The four elements of Indian art are the divine principles, the cosmos in its two-fold manifestation of good and evil, man and the material world.
+The Indus Valley people were prolific in the arts of house-building, stone and clay statuary, bronze-casting, making of ornaments of gold and silver, and cutting of beads in various semi-precious stones like agate, carnelian, chalcedony, ivory-carving, and weaving.
 The beautiful objects of domestic use that have been unearthed reflect the refined taste of their makers.

 The symbolism of Indian art